-It was the last few days of our office in Quezon Avenue at Quezon City and I was haphazardly scrambling out to all the places we frequented before we finally move to a newer, more chaotic area.
-One of the last places I visited was one of the largest, if not the largest university in the country, the University of the Philippines in Diliman.
+It was the last few days of our office in Quezon City and I was haphazardly scrambling out to all the places we visited before before we finally move to a newer, more chaotic area.
+One of the last places I checked was one of the largest, if not the largest university in the country, the University of the Philippines in Diliman.

 The morning was slightly overcast as I rode my way to the campus via a UP jeep.
-I boarded down near the Oblation at Roxas Avenue and saw the light of the sun breaking through the clouds and the treetops.
-It looked really magical, unfortunately my lens fogged up as I took it out of my bag and to say that I had a hard time capturing the moment was an understatement.
+I alighted near the Oblation at Roxas Avenue and saw the light of the sun breaking through the clouds and the treetops.
+It looked really magical, unfortunately my lens fogged up as soon as I took it out of my bag and to say that I had a hard time capturing the moment was an understatement.

 My lens still foggy with moisture, I proceeded to the iconic Oblation sculpture that has come to symbolize the university’s spirit.
 The original sculpture was created by National Artist for the Visual Arts, Guillermo E. Tolentino using concrete and then painted to look like bronze in 1939.
-The one standing at the gates of the campus is a bronze replica done in Italy with Tolentino’s supervision and the original now at the Diliman Main Library Building.
+The one standing at the gates of the campus is a bronze replica done in Italy with Tolentino’s supervision and the original now at school’s main library.

 At the back of the Oblation are the Amphitheater and the woody Lagoon area, really nice for those wanting peace amongst the trees.